Links on Android Authority may earn us a commission. Learn more.

 The display is the most crucial aspect of the phone experience because it’s the component that lets you interact with and use the device.

 The resolution of the screen determines how clear and sharp the quality of text and images appear, and with higher resolutions, you get superior image quality as a result.
 Most devices today either have a resolution of Full HD+ or QHD+.
-Some devices, like the Sony Xperia 1 III, offer displays that go all the way up to 4K, but for most people, this is overkill.
+Some devices, like the Sony Xperia 1 IV, offer displays that go all the way up to 4K, but for most people, this is overkill.

 On cheaper devices, you’ll likely see a device with an HD display.
 This is largely to keep the price down.
-Just keep in kind that when comparing a 720p panel to a Full HD+ panel, you’ll definitely notice there’s a disparity in terms of quality.
+Just keep in mind that when comparing a 720p panel to a Full HD+ panel, you’ll definitely notice there’s a disparity in terms of quality.
 But the lower screen resolution can potentially benefit the device in providing better battery life.

 A phone with a Full HD+ display is best for most people.